 Bain & Company

 SWA was determined to find the perfect solution to Bain’s needs—even if it meant manufacturing space that didn’t yet exist.
 “We have specialized needs,” Cook says.
 “Because of the way our teams work, our workforce is constantly changing.
 We can have unexpected peaks, valleys and surges, so our space has to accommodate those changes.”
-Principal Michael Tucker says, “We helped them think through whether they should retrofit their current space, relocate everyone to a new space, or relocate one floor at a time.
+Managing Partner Michael Tucker says, “We helped them think through whether they should retrofit their current space, relocate everyone to a new space, or relocate one floor at a time.
 There were many moving parts to evaluate, and we wanted to lead them to the right real estate solution.”

 SWA began analyzing all aspects of possible new locations, including the buildings themselves, amenities, parking, hotels, commute patterns and more.
 Through their extensive research, SWA learned that the majority of Bain’s employees would have the same or better commute times if the company moved to Midtown.
 It was an important turning point for the decision.
 “When we put all the pieces together, it was clear Midtown was where they needed to be for the next decade and beyond,” Tucker says.
 Cook acknowledges SWA had excellent answers to his team’s questions.
 “The SWA team are very good advisors.
 They’re deeply knowledgeable, very responsive, and they were quick to respond through the whole process.”